Cultural Program

 background-image

 Youth can develop a sense of self-worth, self-understanding, and patience and learn to respect and honour life.
-Marymound’s cultural healing services program provides a place for youth to find their inner voice, and inner strength through the teachings where they can one day become strong leaders.
+Marymound’s cultural healing services program provides a place for youth to find their inner voice, and inner strength through the teachings so they can one day become strong leaders.

 Marymound’s Cultural Healing Services Programming Includes: